-The Plan is a defined contribution plan covering substantially all domestic full and part-time UNITE HERE employees of Xerox Corporation (the "Company").
-Employees are eligible to participate in the Plan immediately upon date of hire.
+The Plan is a defined contribution plan covering substantially all full- and part-time U.S. employees of Xerox Corporation (the "Company") and participating subsidiaries, except those covered by a collective bargaining agreement unless that agreement calls for participation in the Plan.
+Employees are automatically eligible to participate in the Plan upon date of hire.